cristianvasquez/Hypermedia-Agents/README.md

-Some slides about functionalities of a simple HTTP based personal agent.
+Some slides about functionalities of a simple HTTP-enabled personal agent

 ## Personal Agents